 Assistant Professor, Exercise Science and Nutrition, Nutrition Science, Dietetics

 Ambria started teaching at St. Kate's in 2017.
-After working as a Clinical Dietitian for 4 years, she pursued her PhD and a career in academia.
+After working as a Clinical Dietitian for 4 years, she pursued her PhD in Human Nutrition and a career in academia.
 She is a Registered Dietitian passionate about nutrition assessment, diet quality, and obesity-related inflammation.
 Her current research is focused on carotenoids and markers of adiposity in population samples.
 Ambria is involved in many Interprofessional Education (IPE) opportunities as she hopes to promote the field of dietetics in these settings and finds high value in IPE collaboration for students.

 Associate Professor, Exercise Sciences